Editorial Guide

 Supplement labels

 Calcium supplements often use forms such as calcium carbonate or calcium citrate.
-Compare elemental calcium amount per serving, serving size, directions, and whether the product includes vitamin D, magnesium, or vitamin K. A product with several nutrients is not automatically better; it may duplicate other products.
+Compare the elemental calcium amount per serving — not the front label — along with the number of tablets or chews a serving requires, the directions, and whether the product includes vitamin D, magnesium, or vitamin K. A product with several nutrients is not automatically better; it may duplicate other products.

 Some calcium products are chewable or gummy.
-Check gelatin, shellac, beeswax, dairy-derived flavors, and other ingredients.
+Check gelatin, shellac, beeswax, dairy-derived flavors, allergen statements, and other ingredients.
 If a product uses tablets or capsules, check binders and coatings.

 A better decision framework